aldur/aldur.github.io/_posts/2025-06-19-nixos-in-crostini.md

 vmc start termina
 ```

+If you are using an image server behind Tailscale, install the Tailscale app
-Connect to Tailscale (install the app from the Play Store, use the hardware key
+from the Play Store and use the hardware key to authenticate.
+Otherwise, follow
-to authenticate).
+one of the approaches described [here to deploy the image to the Chromebook]({% link
+_micros/more-ways-to-bootstrap-nixos-containers.md %}).

 Then, from inside `termina`:

 ```bash
 # Assuming `tropic` is the hostname of the `lxd` server we have configured before.